Best hiking dogs

 Mastering on-leash walking is crucial before transitioning to off-leash hikes.
 The latter ensures your dog has good manners by enhancing exercise, agility, confidence, and socialization.
 Use distinct cues for on-leash versus off-leash situations.

 Start practicing off-leash in a secure area and gradually introduce distractions.
 You have to understand your dog's tendencies to address distractions effectively.
-It's best to consider using a harness for easy leash attachment during hikes
+It's best to consider using a harness for easy leash attachment during hikes.
+Check out our guide to learn more about the different types of dog harnesses.

 • Recall